stickerninja/merchdocs/src/stores/admin-actions-control.md

 1. Select the checkbox of each record that is a target for the action.
 Or, use one of the following **Actions** to select a group of records:

-   - Select All / Unselect All
+   - Select All / Deselect All
    - Select All on This Page / Deselect All on This Page

 1. If needed, set the filters at the top of each column to show only the records that you want to include.